 This trend has now reached Big Law representing large companies in court – for example in banking law, patent disputes or mergers.
 The hourly fees of these lawyers are often high, and many clients are wondering whether this cannot be done cheaper.
 Pascal Di Prima used to be a partner in a law firm, before he started Lexemo.
 ‘Sifting through 1,000 pages of contracts does not really qualify as a job promotion for lawyers any longer,’ he says.
 His company Lexemo has developed a browser application for banking regulation.

 Michael Grupp, CEO and co-founder at BRYTER believes that the digital transformation will fundamentally alter current business models in the legal industry.
 His company provides a no-code toolbox enabling lawyers to automate legal thinking, reasoning and processes.
 ‘This finally allows lawyers to model and digitize legal decision making’, he explains.
-With BRYTER, the future lawyer might be software.
+With BRYTER compliance process automation tool, the future lawyer might be software.